OpenHD/OpenHD/OpenHD/ohd_video/README.md

 ## Summary

-This library is responsible for detecting the cameras connected to the system and then starts a encoded video stream for each of the discovered cameras.
+This library is responsible for detecting the cameras connected to the system and then starts an encoded video stream for each of the discovered cameras.
 The functionalities it exposes to the public are simple:
 1) Detect connected camera(s)
 2) Send generated, encoded video stream(s) via UDP (localhost) somewhere to be picked up (e.g. by ohd-interface)